tae898/age-gender/README.md

 It might take some time.

 The port number `10002` is the port that the insightface docker container listens to.
-Set `cuda=True` if you want to run on a NVIDIA GPU).
+Set `cuda=True` in the below code snippet, if you want to run on a NVIDIA GPU).
 The face embedding vectors are pickled.
 They are saved as `image-path.pkl` (e.g. `landmark_aligned_face.2174.9523333835_c7887c3fde_o.jpg.RESIZED.pkl`).

 Resizing image to the same shape (e.g. `resize=640` resizes every image to a black background square RGB image with the width and height being 640 pixels) dramatically increase the speed due to some mxnet stuff that I'm not a big fan of.

 `det_score` is the confidence score on face detection.
-The faces whose confidence score is lower than this this value will not be considered.
+The faces whose confidence score is lower than this this threshold value will not be considered.

 1. Adience age and gender dataset